 PERC’s research agenda centers around student access and completion, with partners spanning state and federal agencies, community- and education-based foundations, and institutions ranging from universities and community colleges to technical schools.

 Featured Series: How are institutions practicing student engagement in the midst of a global pandemic?

-PERC’s newest nine-brief series, Student Engagement: Practice & Planning in the COVID-19 Environment, identifies trends and practices as student affairs professionals actively innovate and adapt to engage students during times of global pandemic.
+PERC’s newest series, Student Engagement: Practice & Planning in the COVID-19 Environment, identifies trends and practices as student affairs professionals across the nation innovate and adapt to engage students.

-Browse other recent projects below or click here to view a list of all publications.
+Click each dropdown below to browse recent projects by focus area or here to view all publications.

 - Tennessee Reconnect – Adult Learner Research: Building the Policy Framework for Tennessee.
 This longitudinal qualitative study captures the experiences of TN Reconnect participants to inform practice and policy-based interventions that support recruitment, retention, and degree attainment.

 - A Snapshot of Tennessee Promise: Pellissippi State Community College, 2015-2018.
 Trends in full-time, first-time freshmen access, retention, and completion relevant to earning an associate degree or certificate for Tennessee Promise students at Pellissippi State Community College.

 - Balancing Access & Success: A Case Study of How Land-Grant Institutions Serve Low- and Middle-Income Students.
 Qualitative research examining the practices of three land-grant institutions with differing graduation rates and percentages of Pell-eligible students.

 - Growing the Four-Year Graduation Rate.
 This case study traces key actions that led to dramatic improvements in on-time graduation for undergraduate